 COPE is a community mental health program offering support to adults aged 16 and older, with emotional and/or mental health concerns.
-COPE volunteers and staff help people through individual and group support.
 All COPE services are free of charge.
+COPE volunteers and staff presently help people through individual and group support.

 Individual Support: A trained volunteer is matched with the client to work towards achieving the client’s identified goals.

 Group Support: Staff and trained volunteers facilitate support, coping skills, educational and social/recreational groups such as: depression, anxiety, stress management, losses, social recreation, and groups for caregivers and family members.
 For a list of available support groups, please click here.
 To access any group, please contact your local Community Care Durham office: contact information.